dataBASED-eecs/dataBased/part_1/Team19_Part1.md

   - Selling library materials.
   - Accessing external databases outside of the library's collection.
   - Creation and management of personal book collections for users(favorites, TBR, etc.).
+  - Sugesting books and other materials based on a user's history
+  - Physical location of library materials within a library map
   - TODO: Add here
 - Staff
   - An inter-library loan system.
   - A system to raise fund for the library.
   - Staff management or payroll features.
   - Data analytics or insights into library data over time.
+  - Tracking library expenses
+  - Sugesting books that the library should aquire
   - TODO: Add here